This is when Peterborough will see the hottest temperatures this week - with highs of 18C

-Weather forecast in Peterborough: this is when city will be at its hottest as temperature to hit 18C
+Peterborough weather: this is when city will be at its hottest as temperature to hit 18C today

 Peterborough can finally wave goodbye to grey skies - as temperatures across the city are expected to be hotter than parts of Spain